The OpenLab, https://openlab.citytech.cuny.edu/

 I am a founding member / developer of the Writing Studies Tree (WST), a crowdsourced, online, open-access, interactive database of individual scholars, educational institutions, and the disciplinary movements that connect them.
 The WST offers an “academic genealogy” for the field of writing studies and related disciplines that serves as a model for visualizing the social history of humanities disciplines.
 Through a fixed data structure that gives open editing privileges to thousands of members, the site aggregates, visualizes, and recombines data, enabling us to discover large-scale patterns and movements, and thus to map the collaborative interpersonal paths by which a discipline emerges and matures.

-The WST, built in Drupal 7, has a database that currently contains roughly 1,500 people, 450 institutions, and 3,900 relationships, all navigable by browsing, searching, or filtering a graph of the full network.
+The WST, built in Drupal 7, has a database that currently contains 1,958 people, 537 institutions, and 5,548 relationships, all navigable by browsing, searching, or filtering a graph of the full network.
 As of now, users can search and view the WST data through three distinct visualizations: the Individual View, the Family Tree View, and the Full Network View.

 Users can also add labels through two open taxonomies, allowing navigation by areas of interest or by affiliation with professional organizations.
 In a significant shift from prior academic genealogies, the WST also provides space for both open-ended narrative contributions and a data structure of nodes and relations, so as to build navigable paths that follow the interpersonal and inter-institutional relationships.

-Check out our recent article “The Roots of an Academic Genealogy: Composing the Writing Studies Tree” in Kairos: A Journal of Rhetoric, Technology, and Pedagogy to learn more about the project.
+Check out my co-authored article “The Roots of an Academic Genealogy: Composing the Writing Studies Tree” in Kairos: A Journal of Rhetoric, Technology, and Pedagogy (co-authors: Benjamin Miller, University of Pittsburgh and Amanda Licastro, Stevenson University) to learn more about the project.
+If you’re in the field, add yourself, your institutions, and your relationships and help grow the Tree!

 Society for Utopian Studies, Digital Presence, utopian-studies.org

-As the current web developer for the North American Society for Utopian Studies, I have reconceptualized and redesigned this professional organization’s web presence.
-I created an interactive, collaborative digital space for the Society, built on the open-source software WordPress / BuddyPress (the same software that powers City Tech’s OpenLab: see ablove) that serves both as an archive and resource for utopian scholarship and pedagogical materials, and as a crucial networking tool for scholars in the field.
-This digital presence also involves websites for the Society’s annual conferences (currently powered by Open Conference Systems); the Society newsletter, Utopus Discovered; Teaching Utopia (a site that aggregates/discusses utopian syllabi/assignments), a utopian bibliography; and activity on social media (Facebook and Twitter).
+As the web developer for the North American Society for Utopian Studies and the current chair of the Digital Presence Committee, I have reconceptualized and redesigned this professional organization’s web presence.
+I created an interactive, collaborative digital space for the Society, built on the open-source software WordPress / BuddyPress (the same software that powers City Tech’s OpenLab: see above) that serves both as an archive and resource for utopian scholarship and pedagogical materials, and as a crucial networking tool for scholars in the field.
+This digital presence also involves websites for the Society’s annual conferences (some of which are powered by Open Conference Systems); the Society newsletter, Utopus Discovered; Teaching Utopia (a site that aggregates/discusses utopian syllabi/assignments), a utopian bibliography; and activity on social media (Facebook and Twitter).